PineCPP/CLI-calculator/README.md

 - How to install the project?

-Download the cpp file and build it according to your compiler, if you don't have one, download the prebuilt EXE file Create a new folder (anywhere) to store the exe file in Add the folder to the PATH variable
+Download the cpp file and build it according to your compiler, if you don't have one, download the prebuilt EXE file [THEN] Create a new folder (anywhere) to store the exe file in [THEN] Add the folder to the PATH variable

 - How to use the project?